filipsnastins/tomodachi-testcontainers/README.md

 for convenient use of Testcontainers with [pytest](https://docs.pytest.org/) and testing applications built with the [Python Tomodachi framework](https://github.com/kalaspuff/tomodachi).

+This library was created to explore and learn Testcontainers.
+Although initially intended to be used with the Tomodachi framework, it works for testing applications built with any other Python framework like Flask, FastAPI, etc.

+## What is Testcontainers?

-> [Testcontainers](https://testcontainers.com/) is an open-source framework for providing throwaway,
+> Testcontainers is an open-source framework for providing throwaway,
 > lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
 > It facilitates the use of Docker containers for functional, integration, and end-to-end testing.
 > — <https://testcontainers.com/>

-This library was created to explore and learn Testcontainers.
-Although initially intended to be used with the Tomodachi framework, it works for testing applications built with any other Python framework like Flask, FastAPI, etc.
+To learn more about what Testcontainers are and what problems they solve, take a look at the Getting Started guide in the official Testcontainers documentation - <https://testcontainers.com/getting-started/>

 ## Documentation